-It was approaching 11 am.
-Since neither the guide nor the captain seemed concerned, and since they hadn’t begun the usual litany of excuses fishing guides everywhere carry in their back pockets, I wasn’t concerned either.
+It was approaching 11:00 AM.
+Since neither guide nor captain seemed concerned, and since they hadn’t begun the usual litany of excuses fishing guides everywhere carry in their back pockets, I wasn’t concerned either.

-There was no, “full moon last night, they’re not hungry”, or “the tide is going out”, “the tide is coming in”, or “you should have been here yesterday.”
-I have heard them all and was waiting for them to blame the lack of fishing on force majeure.
+There was no, “full moon last night, they’re not hungry” or “the tide is going out”, “the tide is coming in”, or “you should have been here yesterday”.
+I’ve heard them all in my time and was just waiting for them to blame the lack of fishing on force majeure.

-Then a flurry of activity at the surface about twenty meters away caught their attention.
+Then a flurry of surface activity about twenty meters away caught their attention.

 At last, I got one to the boat, but I hadn’t set the hook well enough and it slashed away.
-I was getting frustrated and embarrassed because these aren’t big fish, just aggressive.
+I was getting frustrated and embarrassed because these aren’t big fish, they’re just aggressive fish.
 My reputation was at stake.

 I began to expect the bite, then caught one.
 A couple of casts later, another.
-Small, around a pound or two, but enough muscle to bend a 6 1/2 foot Shakespeare Ugly Stik almost to the gunwale.
+Small, around a pound or two, but enough muscle to bend my 6.5 foot rod from Ugly Stik almost to the gunwale.

-I then entered a state of fishing nirvana I never experienced before as cast after cast resulted in a boated peacock.
+I then entered a state of fishing nirvana I never experienced before, as cast after cast resulted in a boated peacock.
 After some 15 or 16 successive casts resulted with a fish, I stopped counting.

 It’s possible I made some 25 casts in a row with a fish on the line.
-Exhilarating indeed.
-Mission accomplished.
+Exhilarating indeed and mission accomplished.

-That wasn’t all though.
-My Panama Canal fishing experience did not stop there.
-There was an exclamation point still to come.
+My Panama Canal fishing experience did not stop there, though.

-As I pulled in my 30th or so catch there appeared on the water a series of small waves in a “V” formation.
+As I pulled in something like my 30th rainbow bass, a series of small waves in a “V” formation appeared in the water.
 Small rivulets, coming towards the boat, almost like someone else was reeling in another fish.

 And so was the four-foot cayman that stole it.
 It happened in less than a second and left me agape.

-Fishing in the Panama Canal – you have to be there to believe it.
+Panama Canal fishing- you have to be there to believe it.

 David Flynn is a cultural photographer from Austin, Texas with degrees in Latin American studies and journalism.
-He lives in Leon, Nicaragua and his work can be discovered on his Flynn’s Fotos site.
+His work can be discovered on his Flynn’s Fotos site.